 The board of directors appointed the Chief Compliance Officer (CCO) who is responsible for all issues related to compliance of Chiyoda Corporation and Chiyoda group companies, and has authority to investigate if any non-compliance or potential non-compliance is found, and to issue an order for improvement or termination of such action.

-The Division Director and the Operations Director is to serve as the Compliance officer (CO) of his or her own divisions and is responsible for implementing measures and policies related to compliance in his or her division under the supervision of the CCO.
+The Compliance officer (CO) of each division is to serve of his or her own divisions and is responsible for implementing measures and policies related to compliance in his or her division under the supervision of the CCO.

-We continuously conduct training on compliance issues including anti-corruption to all employees including our group companies, such as seminars led by outside professionals and online courses by e-learning.
-With the increase in global compliance risks such as bribery to foreign government officials and human rights issues, we provide pre-assignment training which emphasizes on the risks associated with overseas assignments to employees to be posted overseas.
+We continuously conduct training on compliance issues including anti-corruption to all employees including our group companies, such as seminars and online courses by e-learning.
+With the increase in global compliance risks such as bribery to foreign government officials and human rights issues, we provide pre-assignment training which emphasizes on the risks associated with domestic and overseas assignments to employees to be posted.
 Further, our compliance training extends to joint ventures where we train relevant knowledge on Chiyoda Group's Code of Conduct and compliance rules.
 Please see our ESG Fact Sheet for compliance training records.

 Risk Management and Assessment Including Anti-corruption